 Protection of the heart against ischemia-reperfusion injury, Role of HIF-1 in cancer, Gene and stem cell therapy for ischemic cardiovascular disease, Molecular mechanisms of oxygen homeostasis, Genetic syndromes due to mutations in genes encoding transcription factors

-Researchers and clinicians who become affiliate members of the ICE will contribute to this multidisciplinary environment aiming to harness the power of stem cells and regenerative medicine to improve human health.
-Becoming a member has such benefits as receiving announcements of ICE sponsored guest lectures and seminars.
-Members will also receive funding announcements and an ICE newsletter.
-Members are encouraged to collaborate with other ICE members and participate in ICE sponsored events.
-Members will also receive discounted rates for ICE core facilities.
+Researchers and clinicians who become affiliate members of the Institute for Cell Engineering will contribute to this multidisciplinary environment aiming to harness the power of stem cells and regenerative medicine to improve human health.
+Becoming a member has such benefits as receiving announcements of the Institute sponsored guest lectures and seminars.
+Members will also receive funding announcements and an Institute newsletter.
+Members are encouraged to collaborate with other Institute members and participate in Institute-sponsored events.
+Members will also receive discounted rates for Institute core facilities.

-For more information on becoming a member of ICE, please visit here.
+For more information on becoming a member of the Institute, please visit here.